moxystudio/node-promptly/README.md

     return value;
 };

-promptly.prompt('Name: ', { validator: validator , retry: true}, function (err, value) {
+promptly.prompt('Name: ', { validator: validator }, function (err, value) {
-    // err is always null because promptly will be prompting for a name until it validates console.log('Name is:', value);
+    // Since retry is true by default, err is always null
+    // because promptly will be prompting for a name until it validates
+    // Between each prompt, the error message from the validator will be printed console.log('Name is:', value);
 });
 ```